tolgasumer/face-api/README.md

 * Send POST requests to the /upload endpoint with a file on them as form-data
 ![Postman](demo_results/obama-biden.png)

-## Sample results with a simple front-end
+## Sample results of using it as the backend of a web page

 ## 📝 License